 After you've visited the Sri Lanka National Museum and learned about Sri Lanka's cultural history, head to the nearby National Museum of Natural History to trace its physical, wildlife, and natural history.

 This museum shows the country's incredible indigenous natural history, with examples of animals, plants, and minerals that are endemic to the South Asian island.
 The island's ancient and prehistoric history is also on display, with some cool fossils and skeletons including those of dinosaurs.

 It's across from Viharamahadevi Park in central Colombo.

 The best place to see elephants in Sri Lanka isn't at a so-called sanctuary or orphanage, it's in their natural habitat in Minneriya National Park.
 Some of the commercial parks have been known to exploit the animals, including chaining them in the river to create better photo opportunities.

 The lush park is important as it's a dry season feeding area for the elephants who live in the surrounding forest areas, drawing more than 500 animals at one time.
 The park is also home to a few species of monkeys, different types of deer, leopards, and sloth bears.
 It's a popular place to visit for photo safaris.
 Minneriya is in the north central area of Sri Lanka, about three hours from Colombo.

 7. Gangaramaya Temple

-Located in Central Colombo near Bere Lake, this 19th-century Buddhist temple complex interestingly includes a vintage car museum.
-There's a cool Mercedes and a very rare Rolls-Royce Ghost from the 1920s.
+Located in Central Colombo near Beira Lake, this 19th-century Buddhist temple complex interestingly includes a vintage car museum.
+There's a cool 1930s Mercedes and a very rare Rolls-Royce Ghost from the 1920s.
 The temple is also a religious museum with examples of religious coins, jewelry, and sculpture.

 The temple was created around a sacred tree to house a sacred relic, a lock of the Buddha's hair.
 Each year during the Poya or full moon ceremony in February, there's a festival and procession around the area led by the temple's resident elephant.